ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 That's not a very well-defined question, but we can ask more precise versions of it.
 Here's a well-known one: given some possible input to our software, we might want to prove that our software will eventually stop running.
 Can we prove that?

-That question is known as the halting problem[^halting], and the simple answer is no we can't, not in general.
-The technical terminology is that the halting problem is *undecideable*.
+That question is known as the halting problem, and the simple answer is that we can't, not in general; the halting problem is *undecideable*.
 But the full answer is more complicated.

 To solve the halting problem, we want a program that, when shown another program and some input to be fed to that program, satisfies three different conditions: